borland667/car-pc/README.md

 6. Controlling fuel consumption and mark up it on the map
 7. Wi-fi voice connection between two twined cars (in case of joint travel)
 8. Music and video center with possibility of separation for each passenger
-9. Control of barriers and gates
+9. Control of barriers and gates via IR receiver

 Links: